The Best Pumpkin Science Activities that will Engage Your Kids

 Determine the Size and Shape of the Pumpkin

-Is the pumpkin small, medium, or large?
+Is it a small pumpkin, or would you call it medium or large?
 Is it wide, tall, or round?
 If you have lots of pumpkins, encourage your kids to sort them by size or shape.

 Kids can identify the size of their pumpkin and the shape of their pumpkin in the pumpkin science investigation book.